Blogs

 Light Bulb Color Temperature Guide

-As mentioned earlier, LED bulbs with a value between 2000K and 3000K have a warm light, values of 3500K produce a neutral light, and bulbs with values 4000K and upwards produce a cool light.
+As mentioned earlier, LED bulbs with a value between 2000K and 3000K have a warm light, values of 3500K produce a neutral light, and bulbs with values of 4000K and upwards produce a cool light.

 Moving forward with this knowledge, as well as the pointers and questions detailed above, the below section defines a guide for choosing the right color temperature for specific types of spaces as well as recommendations for each.

-Tips to consider
+Tips to Consider

-• The ambiance to create
+• The ambience to create

 • The purpose of the room